louisejlee/NVIDIA-Stock-Predictor/README.md

 ### 🎯 Objective
-To forecast NVIDIA's (NVDA) stock closing prices using historical data and time series modeling, helping visualize short-term market trends.
+My main objective for this project was to try and forecast NVIDIA's (NVDA) stock closing prices using historical data from kagglehub using the ARIMA model for time series analysis.

-### 🧰 Tools & Technologies
+### 🧰 Tools & Technologies used
 Python: pandas, matplotlib, statsmodels, plotly

-R: forecast = auto.arima() for model selection
+R: auto.arima() for model selection

 Data Source: Kaggle dataset (2015–2024 NVDA stock data)